achille-roussel/wazero/RATIONALE.md

 security measure to prevent applications from guessing the next file number so there are no strong incentives to complicate the logic.

+### Support for "advise" and "allocate" in file system abstractions

+At this time, the file system interface does not expose methods to back the _advise_ and _allocate_ functions of WASI:

+- **advise** is a performance optimization making assumptions about the page cache capabilities of the file system.
+Few are the applications that will make successful use of these capabilities.

+- **allocate** was removed from the latest WASI draft, and is also an optimization tightly coupled to the file system behavior.
+WASM applications attempting to make successful use of this function would have to know a lot about the underlying host configuration.

+No-op implementations of these functions in Wazero does not break programs since they are mostly optimizations, and support for these features is rare in operating systems, so for now they are not present in the abstraction.

 ### fd_pread: io.Seeker fallback when io.ReaderAt is not supported

 `ReadAt` is the Go equivalent to `pread`: it does not affect, and is not